-It’s easy to check the weight and height restrictions of the various boosters to make sure your child is a good fit according to the manufacturer’s instructions.
+It’s easy to check the weight and height restrictions of the various boosters to ensure your child is a good fit according to the manufacturer’s instructions.

-However, many parents don’t realize that there are also maturity requirements that are important to meet before riding the booster.
+However, many parents don’t realize that there are also important maturity requirements to meet before riding the booster.

 What is Booster Seat Age?

 Booster seat age refers to the age at which a child is ready to move from a car seat to a booster seat.
-The appropriate age is usually at least 4 years old, but for a variety of children it can be several years more.
-In fact, it is safest for most children to remain in a 5-point seat belt car seat until they are 5 or 6 years old.
+The appropriate age is usually at least 4 years old, but it can be several years more for a variety of children.
+It is safest for most children to remain in a 5-point seat belt car seat until they are 5 or 6 years old.

 When can my child stop using a Booster Seat?